saisandeepvaddi/react-auth-firebase/README.md

   * Check [documentation](https://firebase.google.com/docs/reference/js/firebase.User) for available properties.

 - error: Object
-  * description: Error object from firebase will be returned as is.
+  * description: Error object from firebase will be returned as is
-  * Note: some custom errors will be given in console as well.
+  * Note: some custom errors will be given in console as well
   * Will have better control in next versions

 # License